-Definition of Principal and Associate Investigators
+Whakamāramatanga mō te kaitūhura mātua, tuarua hoki Definition of Principal and Associate Investigators

-Principal Investigators (PIs) are researchers who lead the research, contribute the main ideas and are responsible for the achievements of the objectives and the management of the contract.
+Principal Investigators (PIs) lead the research, contribute the main ideas and are responsible for the achievements of the objectives and the management of the contract.

-Associate Investigators (Als) are researchers who play a lesser role than Principal Investigators and may only be involved with limited aspects of the work.
+Associate Investigators (AIs) play a lesser role than PIs and may only be involved with limited aspects of the work.
 These can include, for example, cultural advisors.